Cosys-Lab/Cosys-AirSim/README.md

 ### Main Modifications

-* Updated the camera, Echo and (GPU)LiDAR sensors to be uncoupled from the vehicle and be placed as external world sensors.
+* Updated the camera, Echo and (GPU)LiDAR sensors to be able to uncouple from the vehicle and be placed as external world sensors.
 * Added more camera sensor distortion features such as chromatic aberration, motion blur and lens distortion.
 * Updated Python [ROS implementation](docs/ros.md) with completely new implementation and feature set.
-C++ version is not supported.
+C++ version is deprecated.
 * Added [Echo sensor type](docs/echo.md) for simulation of sensors like sonar and radar.
 * Added [Instance Segmentation](docs/instance_segmentation.md).
 * Added [GPU LIDAR sensor type](docs/gpulidar.md): Uses GPU acceleration to simulate a LiDAR sensor.
 Can support much higher point density then normal LiDAR and behaves more authentic and has realistic intensity generation.